jossnock/moving_circle/README.md

 - Press BACKSPACE to slow down the circle

-- Press , to enable light mode (default)
+- Press , to enable light mode (default) (will clear trail when enabled)

-- Press . to enable dark mode
+- Press . to enable dark mode (will clear trail when enabled)

 - Press = to enable trail